 Storage efficiency Feature vectors are 1024 bit vectors, so 5K irises is 640 KB.
-The unprotected (same structure as DOMapE but without ORAM) index takes approximately 122.3 MB.7 This represents a storage increase factor of around 22 between raw data and unprotected index.
+The unprotected (same structure as DOMapE but without ORAM) index takes approximately 122.3 MB.
+This represents a storage increase factor of around 22 between raw data and unprotected index.
 As shown in Table 3, for our encrypted storage this amounted to 35.6 GB in storage.
 ORAM increases storage again approximately 291 times.
 As we discuss in the Conclusion, one can more efficiently pack ORAM blocks using trees with a branching factor > 2.

 Time efficiency The time to build the encrypted index is largely dominated by the ORAM setup time so we only report the later (column "O.Init").
-For small datasets (356 records), ORAM setup takes between 1 and 4 hours, respectively for random and real data.
-For larger datasets of size 5000, ORAM setup takes almost 2 days for random data and approximately 11 days for synthetic data.
-While these timings are not prohibitive yet, they will be for very large datasets.
-We believe that part of this problem is caching of the large data structures to virtual memory and
+For small datasets (356 records) ORAM setup takes hours, while larger datasets take days.